Traffikboosters/STARZCRM23/CALENDAR_INTEGRATION_GUIDE.md

 ## Setup Steps

 ### 1. Get Your Domain Deployment URL
-- Deploy your Starz application to get a permanent domain
+- Deploy your STARZ application to get a permanent domain
 - Note the URL (e.g., `https://your-app.replit.app`)

 ### 2. Add Calendar to Website